Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 CanadianDesigned

-Does two things no other bike at this price does.
-First: an integrated Dutch-style rear wheel lock — flip a lever and the rear wheel locks in place.
-In a city where 2,000+ bikes are stolen annually, this is your first defence while you run into a shop.
-Second: switchable torque/cadence sensor from the display — torque mode for smooth pathway riding, cadence mode when you want throttle-style responsiveness.
-UL 2271 certified Samsung cells.
-Canadian designed.
-12/12 variants in stock.
+Does two things no other bike here does at this price.
+First, an integrated Dutch-style rear wheel lock — flip a lever and the rear wheel locks in place, your first defence while you run into a shop in a city that loses 2,000+ bikes a year.
+Second, a switchable torque/cadence sensor from the display: torque mode for smooth pathway riding, cadence mode for throttle-style pull.
+UL 2271 Samsung cells, Canadian designed.

-Honest note: Fenders not included — budget $30–$50.
-This is the Blackburn’s one Vancouver weakness.
+Honest note: Fenders are not included — budget $30–$50.
+That is the Blackburn’s one Vancouver weakness.

 Power — Most Vancouver-Ready Out of the Box